 Meet Hillary Rea, Founder of Tell Me A Story.

 Eight years ago, I wanted to be a stand-up comedian.
 I booked a few shows, and performed, thinking "Hey, I like this!
-People are laughing!
-They must like me too!"
-But I wasn’t just delivering set-up punchline, after set-up punchline.
+People are laughing at my jokes" But I wasn’t just delivering set-up punchline, after set-up punchline.
 My material was always one single story from my life.
 Yes, they were comedic, but there was more to it.
 Then I discovered the whole storytelling movement in New York City and everything clicked.
-I became a huge storytelling nerd (The Moth, Story Collider, This American Life, Upright Citizen's Bridgade's "Oh Hey Guys", etc.) It was this new found love that motivated me to start my own company.
+I became a huge storytelling nerd (The Moth, Story Collider, This American Life, Upright Citizen's Bridgade's "Oh Hey Guys", etc.) It was this new found love that motivated me to produce my own storytelling events.

 I worked with both the sister and lawyer to piece together the stories that they were telling at this event.
 The night before the fundraiser, everyone got the news that this woman had been exonerated.
-No one was expecting the this outcome, or the timing of it.
+No one was expecting this outcome, or the timing of it.
 And now her sister and her lawyer had new endings to their stories.
 Seeing all of their hard preparation combined with this new sense of freedom, made each story come to life in a new way.
 All of the storytelling work that they did in advance served as a backbone, but live in front of an audience, each storyteller delivered their message through a lens of authenticity.

 Yes, there is a lot of work that goes into telling a story, but it’s those spontaneous moments, those shifts in the narrative when you are actually in front of the audience, that allow the storyteller and the listener to come together and connect on a deeper level.